The esophagus is the tube that connects the throat to the stomach. Food and liquids go through this tube.

-When you have Barrett's esophagus, you are slightly more likely to get cancer of the esophagus.
-So regular testing is important to watch for signs of this cancer.
+When you have Barrett's, you are slightly more likely to get cancer of the esophagus.
+So regular testing is important, even if you don't have symptoms.
+It helps your doctor watch for signs of more changes that may lead to cancer.

 Barrett's esophagus doesn't cause symptoms.
 But it's usually caused by gastroesophageal reflux disease (GERD).
 The main symptom of GERD is heartburn.
 This is a burning feeling just behind your breastbone.
 You may also have regurgitation.
 Symptoms may be worse when you lie down or bend forward.